 Follow me on Instagram and explore the world with me!

 Challenge: Finding the Best Afternoon Tea in Hong Kong

 I asked a group of friends, including my trusty friend Google.
 You might ask what all the fuss is?
-It’s just a tea.
-Well, there are too many options to choose.
+It’s just tea.
+Well, there are too many options to choose from.
 While it’s usually a good problem to have, like many other travelers, I only had limited time in Hong Kong.
 If I can squeeze only one in my schedule, I wanted to choose the best, which made my quest more challenging.